 Action for Primates

 Unsustainable human activities are now the major force driving non-human primate species to extinction (Estrada et al 2017).
-The authors estimate that about 60% of non-human primate species are threatened with extinction and populations of 75% of non-human primate species are decreasing globally because of unsustainable human activities.
+The authors estimated that about 60% of non-human primate species are threatened with extinction and populations of 75% of non-human primate species are decreasing globally because of unsustainable human activities.
 Threats to non-human primates are widespread, and include 87% of species in Madagascar, 73% in Asia, 37% in mainland Africa and 36% in the Neotropics.

-This reduction in demand for wild-caught non-human primates was, however, offset by a rapid increase in large-scale breeding farms for macaques in countries such as Cambodia, China, Laos, Mauritius and Vietnam, to supply the global research industry.
-The long-tailed macaque is the most widely traded non-human primate species, with tens of thousands of animals now kept in small, concrete pens in large industrial scale facilities, with no foliage and little enrichment.
-It is a trade that often continues to rely on wild populations to establish and replenish breeding groups, which raises serious questions regarding the legitimacy and status of captive-breeding claims (CFI 2015).
+This reduction in demand for wild-caught non-human primates was, however, offset by a rapid increase in large-scale breeding farms for macaques in countries such as Cambodia, China, Laos, Mauritius and Vietnam.
+The long-tailed macaque, also exported from Indonesia and the Philippines, is now the most widely traded and the most heavily used non-human primate species for research and toxicity (poisoning) testing.
+Tens of thousands of these monkeys are held in concrete pens in large industrial-scale facilities, with no foliage and little enrichment.
+There have been and continue to be concerns regarding the legitimacy and status of captive-breeding claims (SSN 2012).

 trade in live primates, both legal and illegal, is a major threat to nonhuman primate conservation ... the capture of nonhuman primates from the wild is stressful for the animals and increases the suffering, risk of injuries, spread of disease and even death during capture, storage and transport